- SCU Home Page

 * Prerecorded videocassettes of public domain programs which are rented from a store are copyrighted by the distributor and may not be duplicated without written authorization from the copyright holder.

-Media Services will do off-air recordings at the request of faculty members.
+Academic Technology will do off-air recordings at the request of faculty members.
 According to copyright guidelines, an off-air recording should be shown within the first ten consecutive school days after recording.
 The recording can be shown a second time for instructional reinforcement.
 Off-airs must be erased within 45 calendar days after the recording.
 Off-airs will be labeled with an expiration date.
 If, after viewing the off-air, the faculty member would like to retain the program to use in future classes, a request should for purchase should be made to their Department's library subject specialist, who will investigate availability, costs and coordinate tape purchase.